the

 to save the current article

-Files (including images) can be linked and embedded in web pages using markdown syntax (the file manger provides the link/embed code for each file which can be copied and pasted into the article).
+Files (including images) can be linked and embedded in web pages using markdown syntax (the file manager provides the link/embed code for each file which can be copied and pasted into the article):

 By default web pages are stored in directories named after the creation time-stamp e.g. /pages/1593798867